 Need a C?
 Add Mitch Garver

 28-year-old Mitch Garver, owned in 34% of Yahoo and 15.8% of ESPN leagues, has 5 HR in 39 2019 PA and an equally impressive 6.6% SwStr.
-On the Statcast exit velocity (FB/LD) leaderboard, Garver is 6th at an average of 100.2 MPH.
+On the Statcast exit velocity (FB/LD) leaderboard, Statcast Garver is 6th at an average of 100.2 MPH (Note: on 4/23 this was accurate, trackman data since changed, moving Garver to 99.3 MPH).
 You’re probably thinking, ‘yeah that’s great and all, but sample size’.
 I hear you.

 Dig deeper into the sample and you’ll find 3 of Garver’s 5 home runs were off of, Jacob deGrom twice and Edwin Diaz, that’s no small feat.
 Going 414 and 406 feet off the reigning Cy Young at Citi Field in early April is ‘The Mountain’ type strength.